NekoSuneProjects/OSCAudiolink/README.md

 # 🎵 OSCAudiolink for VRChat

-**OSCAudiolink** is a free and open project designed to bridge your **Spotify** (or any audio player) with **OSCAudiolink in VRChat**.
+**OSCAudiolink** is a open project designed to bridge your **Spotify** (or any audio player) with **OSCAudiolink in VRChat**.
 Enjoy reactive visual experiences in your VRChat world powered by your favorite music — live, synced, and seamless.

 ---